Umpqua Bank PFI Class Action Lawsuit

 Case Background

-The class argued that PFI failed to tell investors it was using investor money to personally benefit PFI’s executives, pay other investors, and cover recurring shortages across its dozens of accounts at Umpqua.
+The Plaintiffs argue that PFI ran a fraudulent scheme that used investor money to personally benefit PFI’s executives, pay other investors, and cover recurring shortages across its dozens of accounts at Umpqua.
+Additionally, the Plaintiffs allege that Umpqua Bank knew of the fraudulent scheme yet continued to provide banking services to PFI anyway.

 Attorneys